 You’re planning a move to Mexico City.
 The apartment hunt brings a fork in the road: furnished or unfurnished?
 Each has costs you see (rent, deposits) and costs you don’t (furniture buying, setup headaches, hidden commutes to logistics).
-This guide breaks down the real trade-offs.
+This guide breaks down the real trade-offs for 2026 β with real cost comparisons, neighborhood context, and a clear decision framework.

-TL;DR: Furnished works for moves <6 months or if you hate logistics.
+TL;DR: Furnished works for moves under 6 months or if you hate logistics.
 Unfurnished wins for 12+ months, lower monthly cost, and staying put.

 Furnished apartments: the case for convenience